flutter/website/platform-plugins.md

 Mobile devices offer many options to extend your app through platform-specific APIs.
 These are critical to the completeness of most mobile apps.
-Flutter offers the following ways to integrate with these via 'plugins', packages that contain an API definition written in Dart, coupled with a platform-specific implementation for Android, for iOS, or for both.
+Flutter offers the following ways to integrate with these via 'plugins'.

 There are two ways you can use platform-specific code: